 If there is something that generates headaches, that is tax payments.
 Seeing how part of the revenues we generated ourselves vanish automatically is something we all want to avoid.
 And, even though that task is not 100% doable, the Spanish law creates some great opportunities available to us that we should not dismiss.
 Like this, today we are presenting to you the Beckham Law, a huge advantage to save taxes for those expats that want to come back to work in Spain.

 This normative, regulated on the section number 93 of the Spanish Income Tax Act, allows all the workers who reside abroad that want to come to work in Spain to pay income and wealth tax as if they were non-residents during the first 6 years.

-We are facing a measure which main purpose is to attract talent and qualified workers into Spain.
+We are facing a measure whose main purpose is to attract talent and qualified workers into Spain.
 How does the law pursue this incentive?
-Those individuals who start working in Spain will tribute at a fixed 24% rate up till the amount of 600.000€.
+Those individuals who start working in Spain will tribute at a fixed 24% rate up to the amount of 600.000€.
 In the case that income exceeds the top amount, the worker will be charged a fixed type of 45%.